dataviscourse/tutorials/lectures/lecture-javascript-es6.md

 So what is the difference between these?

  * ``var``creates variables of **function scope**.
-That means that the only way to isolate a variable, is to wrap it in a function.
-This is different from most programming languages, and rarely has advantages.
+That means that the only way to isolate a variable is to wrap it in a function.
+This is different from most programming languages and rarely has advantages.
  * ``let`` creates a variable of **block scope**, which is similar to most other programming languages.
-The means that a variable defined with ``let`` within an ``if`` clause, cannot be accessed outside of that ``if`` clause.
+The means that a variable defined with ``let`` within an ``if`` clause cannot be accessed outside of that ``if`` clause.
  * `` const`` creates a variable of **block scope** (again, if defined within a block, otherwise global) where the variable can't be reassigned.
-That doesn't mean that the variable is immutable, though, it just means that it can't be reassigned.
+That doesn't mean that the variable is immutable, though.
+It just means that it can't be reassigned.

  {% include code.html id="scope" file="scope.js" code="" js="true" preview="false" %}

-As a general rule: **minimize your use of global variables, and never define global variables in a function**.
+As a general rule: **minimize your use of global variables and never define global variables in a function**.

 You can execute **operations** on these variables.
 Below are a couple of important examples, refer to the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators)  for the full list: